 Projects and Reviews

-- The program’s primary strength.
+The program’s primary strength.
 The practice you get here is invaluable, especially if you are new to digital marketing.
 The amount of time you will spend to meet the project’s requirements can vary.
 Some projects may be easier; some may turn out a bit more challenging.
-Eventually, you can even create your public profile through Udacity’s Career Portal and share your project portfolio with your peers or employers (view my profile on Udacity).
+Eventually, you can even create your public profile through Udacity’s Career Portal and share your project portfolio with your peers or employers.

 Support and Community

 The Digital Marketing Nanodegree program’s main means of communication are their forums and Slack channels.
 In case you’ve never heard of Slack before: Slack is a convenient and easy to use chat program equipped with lots of tools for remote team-collaboration.

 The forum mentors are active, and you can expect to receive a response relatively fast.

 Dedicated Slack Admins (shout-out to @merl) and students try to answer all the questions which may come up during your journey.